How Many People Have Died From Weed?

 - Moss was reportedly a pot smoker for many years, had stopped using two years before her death, but recently began smoking just half a joint at night to help her fall asleep.

 - Although no organ damage was found during her autopsy, medical examiners suggested she may have suffered cardiac arrest triggered by what they deemed “moderate to high” levels of the drug in her system.
+The BBC reported she suffered from “cannabis poisoning” but the findings were controversial.

 Medical Marijuana Doctor’s Take on The Moss Case